 By offering a payment alternative, customers get the option to adjust their buying habits, and you can be the first one awaiting them with open doors.

 Customer Benefit #2: Buy More

-Alternatives such as buy now, pay later had an almost 50% increase between 2020 and 2021.
+Alternatives such as buy now, pay later had an almost 50% increase between the last year.
 One reason is a bad credit score and inability to buy with a credit card or another payment option.
 The second reason is buying more even if the customer isn't struggling with a bad credit score.